Supermarkets in Amsterdam

 Freebies - Some supermarkets offer customers free filter coffee or tea in store.
 You may also sometimes find samples of cheese and cold-cut meats.

-By shopping at one of Amsterdam's markets you can sometimes find cheaper prices for fruit/veg and other items than in supermarkets.
+By shopping at one of the Amsterdam markets you can sometimes find cheaper prices for fruit/veg and other items than in supermarkets.

 Most stores are open daily, the larger ones between 0800 and 2200.
-The smaller stores have shorter hours on Sunday.
+Online purchase is also available.

 Some selected Albert Heijn store locations in Amsterdam centre: